 1825, Sept.
 13. William Henry Rinehart (1825-1874), sculptor, born at Union Bridge.

 1836.
 Taneytown incorporated.

 1837.
-Carroll County formed from western Baltimore County and eastern Frederick County; named for Charles Carroll of Carrollton (1737-1832), Revolutionary War statesman and a Maryland signer of Declaration of Independence.
+Carroll County formed from Baltimore and Frederick counties; named for Charles Carroll of Carrollton (1737-1832), Revolutionary War statesman and a Maryland signer of Declaration of Independence.

 1839.
 Baltimore & Ohio Railroad extended line through Mount Airy Cut.

 1843.
 New Windsor incorporated.

 1843, March 10.
 First New Windsor College chartered but never opened.

 Carroll County Historic Courthouse, Courthouse Square, Westminster, Maryland, January 2002.
 Photo by Diane F. Evartt.

 1852, May 31.
 Calvert College (1852-1873), a Roman Catholic institution, incorporated at New Windsor (first building, "Old Main," opened in Oct.
 1850).

 1862, Sept.
 11. Confederate 5th Virginia Cavalry Regiment under Col. Thomas L. Rosser raided Westminster.